 - a.
-The candidate shall grant authorization for Sedgwick County to conduct background investigations by providing an "electronic signature" through on-line application, or by signing an approved "Preemployment Authorization to Release Information" form.
-(NOTE: An approved "Release" form is available on eline in the "Supervisor's Toolbox" located at the Human Resources home page.) - b.
+The candidate shall grant authorization for Sedgwick County to conduct background investigations by providing an "electronic signature" through on-line application, or by signing an approved "Preemployment Authorization to Release Information" form. - b.
 The Hiring Authority or designee will contact Human Resources prior to an offer of employment and request a Motor Vehicle Record check for the finalist applicant. - c.
 HR will report Motor Vehicle Record findings to the requesting Hiring Authority or designee. - 3.
 Definition of "Driving" positions a "driving" position as referenced in this policy/procedure is one of three levels of covered positions (Level 1, Level 2, or Level 3), with different requirements and standards for each, in which the operation of a county-owned vehicle or POV (Personally Owned Vehicle) is a job requirement; and, for which a valid Kansas Drivers License is required as a minimum qualification.
 A position that has as a minimum requirement the possession of a valid driver's license is one of these three levels of "driving" positions.
 Any County Employee who is eligible for mileage reimbursement for operating a POV in the conduct of county business is considered to be holding one of these levels of "driving" positions and is subject to provisions of this policy.